learn-co-curriculum/dsc-parallel-and-distributed-computing-with-mapreduce/README.md

 | koala giraffe        |

-Let's now look at how you would use a map reduce framework in this simple word count problem example that could be generalized to much more data.
+Let's now look at how you would use the MapReduce framework in this simple word count example that could be generalized to much more data.

 <img src = "./images/word_count.png">

 Let's take a look at an image of this process in action and determine what's actually going on.

-### 1. MAP Task ((Splitting & Mapping)
+### 1. MAP Task (Splitting & Mapping)

-The dataset that needs processing must first be transformed into <key:value> pairs and split into fragments, which are then assigned to map tasks.
+The dataset that needs processing must first be transformed into **key:value** pairs and split into fragments, which are then assigned to map tasks.
 Each computing cluster is assigned a number of map tasks, which are subsequently distributed among its nodes.
-In this example, let's assume that we are using 5 nodes (a server with 5 different worker.
+In this example, let's assume that we are using 5 nodes (a server with 5 different workers).

 First, split the data from one file or files into however many nodes are being used.